sbip-sg/mecanywhere/README.md

 > Hot reload is enabled for the python services but not the java services.

 3. Migrate the contracts onto your chosen blockchain.
-- For development, run `truffle migrate` in the `did/contract` and `full_node/contract` folders to deploy those contracts to ganache that is launched with the docker compose group.
+- For development, run the commands in [Contracts](#contracts) in the `did/contract` and `full_node/contract` folders to deploy those contracts to ganache that is launched with the docker compose group.
 > Requirements: truffle
 - OR run `load_po.bat` which automates migration of the contracts and loads a standard PO onto the blockchain.
 > Requirements: truffle, python